Delicious braised lamb shanks are a complete takeout fake-out type of meal! Tender braised lamb can be served with couscous, rice or even quinoa.

 - Preheat oven to 350°F.

-- Season lamb shanks generously on all sides with salt and pepper.
+- Pat lamb shanks dry with paper towel and season shanks on all sides with 1/2 teaspoon of salt and 1/4 teaspoon pepper.

-- Heat the oil over medium-high heat in a large Dutch oven (you want your shanks to be able to fit in one layer).
-Carefully place the lamb shanks in the oil and sear until brown on all sides.
+- Heat olive oil over medium-high heat in a large Dutch oven (lamb shanks should be able to fit in one layer).
+Carefully place the lamb shanks in the oil and sear until brown on all sides, 7-8 minutes total.
 Transfer to a plate.

-- Add the onions, carrots, celery, and bell peppers to hot Dutch oven and cook until onion is becoming translucent.
-Add tomato paste and spices (paprika, red pepper flakes, thyme, rosemary).
-Continue to cook about one minute.
+- Add carrots, celery, onion, bell pepper, and 1 teaspoon salt to Dutch oven and cook until onion becomes translucent, 4-5 minutes.
+Add tomato paste, garlic, and spices (paprika, thyme, rosemary, red pepper flakes).
+Continue to cook for one minute, breaking up tomato paste.

-- Add tomatoes with their juices, wine, and molasses.
-Bring to simmer and return the shanks to the pan.
-Add about one cup of the beef broth, or enough to cover the lamb shanks about half to three quarters of the way.
-Cover and move to preheated oven.
+- Add diced tomatoes, wine, and molasses.
+Bring to simmer and return the lamb shanks to the pan.
+Add beef stock (use more or less as needed to cover the lamb shanks about half to three quarters of the way).
+Cover pan and move to preheated oven.

 - Cook for one hour, remove from oven and check the level of the liquid.
-If necessary add more beef broth.
+If necessary add more beef stock.
+Flip the lamb shanks over so that the portion that was out of the liquid is now submerged.
 Return to oven, covered, and continue to cook for another hour.

-- (Optional) Skim off any fat/oil that has come to the surface of the pan.
-Add more salt and pepper to taste.
+- If desired, skim off any fat/oil that has come to the surface of the pan.
+Taste and season with salt and pepper as needed.

 - Serve lamb shanks with sauce and vegetables with couscous, rice, or quinoa, garnished with fresh parsley.